CottageLabs/FeatureMap/README.md

 1. **Identify an Entity**

-Inserting the name of an entity and its type (see below for more details), registers that the entity exists, and sets the current entity context until the end of the current file
+Inserting the name of an entity and its type registers that the entity exists, and sets the current **entity context** until the end of the current file, or until a new entity is defined.

 ```
 # ~~Homepage:Page~~
 ```

+This registers the `Homepage:Page` entity, and sets that as our context.
+Any context-free relationships declared beneath this line will be attached to this entity.

 2. **Assert a relationship from the current entity context to another entity**

-Inserting a relationship to another entity when you are in an entity context registers a relationship from the current entity context to that other entity.
+Inserting a relationship to another entity when have an active entity context registers a relationship from the current entity context to that other entity.
 If the other entity has not already been registered, it will be registered at this point.